ArminJo/arduino-test-compile/README.md

 ### Version v2.4.0
 - Added parameter `sketch-names-find-start` to compile multiple libraries.
 - Added parameter `platform-default-url` to ease compiling for multiple boards of the same architecture.
+- Suppress warnings for install python and pip for ESP32.

 ### Version v2.3.0
 - Support for custom libraries.